rmFlynn/rule_adjectives/README.md

 Install the packeg:

 ```
-pip install -e ./ # yes you need the -e for now
+pip3 install -e ./ # yes you need the -e for now
 ```

 This is a temporary method of installation while the program is in beta, but a better method will be created after that.